DanielJDupont/DeepRL/README.md

 Puzzles and games are an easy way to learn and test these algorithms.
 There are many applications of Deep Reinforcement Learning in every field.

 Functions in machine learning are learned functions, not given functions.
-Functions in machine learning are probabilistic, giving different outputs for the same input.
+Functions in machine learning may be probabilistic, giving different outputs for the same input.

 The goal of reinforcement learning is to learn the policy function that will suggest the best possible action for every situation that will lead to the maximum long term reward.